ZabutonNage/Blog/docs/posts/2019/SafeAccess.md

     return f => Maybe(f(val));
 }
 ```
-It takes the object `o` to be mapped over and the `lastProxyable` object.
+`map` takes the object `o` to be mapped over and the `lastProxyable` object.
 We import `Maybe`, a neighbouring module from the same repository `SafeAccess` is in.
-It's very small, yet we are skipping details here as it is not the focus of this post.
+It's very small but we are skipping details here as it is not the focus of this post.

 If `o` turns out to be `invalid`, we immediately return a function that ignores its inputs and yields _Nothing_ in the form of an empty `Maybe` object.
 This constitutes our requirement of skipping the mapping function when the _Safe_ context is invalid.